ColeLab/ColeAnticevicNetPartition/README.md

 This network partition was created using the Glasser 2016 parcels [Glasser MF, Coalson TS, Robinson EC, Hacker CD, Harwell J, Yacoub E, Ugurbil K, Andersson J, Beckmann CF, Jenkinson M, Smith SM, Van Essen DC (2016) A multi-modal parcellation of human cerebral cortex.
 Nature.
 PMID: 27437579 http://doi.org/10.1038/nature18933], along with data of 337 unrelated healthy volunteers from the WashU-Minn Human Connectome Project (HCP) [https://www.humanconnectome.org/].
 Resting-state fMRI data were used (across all 4 resting-state fMRI runs per subject).
 ICA+FIX was used for denoising and MSMAll for registration (along with standard HCP minimal preprocessing).
 Pearson correlations between time series were then calculated between all parcels/regions, and network communities were identified using the general Louvain algorithm.

 The cortical network partition was extended into subcortex.
-Briefly, this was accomplished by labeling each subcortical voxel with the cortical network with the strongest average Pearson correlation.
+This was accomplished by labeling each subcortical voxel with the cortical network with the strongest average Pearson correlation.

-See the main paper reporting on this partition for more information [citation].
+See the main publication reporting this partition for more information [citation].

 The Glasser2016 parcels are available here: https://balsa.wustl.edu/sceneFile/show/lLMz